My work is rooted in patience and time, each picture

 They are essentially made of tropical vegetal matter.

-Having lived for a long time in the amazonian forest, cut off villages and trails,
+Having lived for a long time in the Amazonian forest, cut off from villages and trails,

-save some waterways, I began in 1992 using
+save some waterways, I began in 1992 to use

 tree leaves and flowers as other artists would do

 with oil or acrylic.

 Marvelling at the wilderness, the diversity of the shapes

 and textures in the vegetal world, I explore their fragility,